mhvbyrne/FM/Content and Products/OSCE/History/Respiratory/respiratory_history.md

 **Travel history**
 - Long haul flights – pulmonary embolism
-- Foreign countries – TB
+- Foreign countries – tuberculosis
 - Hotels – legionella

 **Disease contacts** - "Have you been in contact with anyone who had similar symptoms?"